denismo/passwordless-login/README.md

 Running the test
 ----------------
 Execute "app:test_app()" from Erlang shell.
+You'll need Erland OTP to run the app (it uses gen_server).
-The only parameter is either "Y" or "N" (a string) which represent user's reply to the UI prompt:
+The only parameter is either "Y" or "N" (a string) which represents the user's reply to the UI prompt:

     app:test_app("Y").